 Unitarian Universalists are bold leaders in action for social justice around the world.
 In our daily lives, we strive to affirm and promote the inherent worth and dignity of every person.
-Each day at the United Nations, the Unitarian Universalist United Nations Office (UU-UNO) strives to affirm and promote every person’s human rights on the international stage.
+Each day at the United Nations, the Unitarian Universalist Association Office at the United Nations (UU@UN) strives to affirm and promote every person’s human rights on the international stage.

-Influence of the UU-UNO at the United Nations
+Influence of the UU@UN at the United Nations

-The UU-UNO participates in meetings, conferences, and committees at the United Nations with Member State representatives and key UN bodies such as Office of the High Commissioner for Human Rights, the Department of Public Information (DPI), the United Nations Office of Disarmament Affairs (UNODA), the United Nations Development Programme (UNDP), and more, to discuss with them how they can act in the interest of creating a world community that is accepting, just, and compassionate.
+The UU@UN participates in meetings, conferences, and committees at the United Nations with Member State representatives and key UN bodies such as Office of the High Commissioner for Human Rights, the Department of Global Communications (DGC), the United Nations Office of Disarmament Affairs (UNODA), the United Nations Development Programme (UNDP), and more, to discuss with them how they can act in the interest of creating a world community that is accepting, just, and compassionate.

 United Nations Consultative Status

 For a non-governmental organization (NGO) to have any influence at the UN it must be accredited through the United Nations system.
-The UU-UNO has two types of accreditation which allow us to do our work:
+The UU@UN has three types of accreditation which allow us to do our work:

-- Department of Public Information (DPI): The Unitarian Universalist Association is also formally associated with DPI.
-As an NGO in association with DPI, we work to extend the UN Department of Public Information's mission to explain and gain support for the UN's mission in the world.
+- Department of Global Communications (DGC): The Unitarian Universalist Association is also formally associated with DGC (formerly DPI, Department of Public Information).
+As an NGO in association with DGC, we work to extend the UN Department of Global Communications's mission to explain and gain support for the UN's mission in the world.
 Our educational programs (Envoy program, Intergenerational Spring Seminar, UN Sunday, etc.) fit well into this mandate.

-- UN NGO Committee on Human Rights, Bruce Knotts is a co-chair
+- NGO Committee on Human Rights, Bruce Knotts is a co-chair

-- UN NGO Committee on Disarmament, Peace and Security, Bruce Knotts is the chair
+- NGO Committee on Disarmament, Peace, and Security, Bruce Knotts is the chair

-- UN NGO Committee on Migration which works on global migration issues.
+- NGO Committee on Migration which works on global migration issues.

-- UN NGO Committee on Freedom of Religion or Belief.
+- NGO Committee on Freedom of Religion or Belief.

 Other Committees and Groups